IR35 has profoundly impacted the contracting world over the past 25 years. How do these tax rules affect umbrella company employees?

 In short, IR35 does not apply if you work via an umbrella company.

-As you are an employee of the umbrella company, all of your income is already taxed as employment income.
+As an umbrella company employee, all of your income is already taxed as employment income.

 You don’t need to concern yourself with IR35 at all.